The management of endometriosis and reducing symptoms is a journey, say these experts.

 Surgery for endometriosis can be used to treat both endometriosis pain, and the infertility that’s sometimes associated with the condition.

-Endometriosis can only be diagnosed definitively via surgery when doctors see the endometrial tissue growing outside of the uterus.
+Endometriosis can only be diagnosed definitively via surgery when doctors see the endometrial-like tissue growing outside of the uterus.
 This is done by laparoscopic surgery, where a tiny camera and light are inserted via a narrow tube through an incision near the navel.
 If endometriosis is detected, it may be removed during surgery, sometimes offering immediate relief.
-However, surgery and removal of tissue is not a cure, and endometrial tissue can continue to grow, and may require further treatment.
+However, surgery and removal of tissue is not a cure, and endometrial-like tissue can continue to grow, and may require further treatment.

 Laparoscopy has been shown to almost double rates of pregnancy in those with mild endometriosis, and to improve the rates of fertility in women with more serious cases of the condition.